WorldMaker/blog.worldmaker.net/_drafts/videogames-shibboleths-sex.md

 [^8]:
    I've never quite understood those 'jokes', even before I started processing my sexuality.
 Now it's even tougher not to see them as more cries for help.

+[^9]:
+   I realize too that fear that you might never be Tom Hanks in a romantic comedy and can only pretend to try, is not an uncommon fear.